-The Australian Doubles Formation (AKA Aussie Formation) in Tennis involves the server positioning themselves close to the center T and the server’s partner positioning themselves directly opposite the opposing team’s net player.
+The Australian Doubles Formation (AKA Aussie Formation) involves the server positioning themselves close to the center T and the server’s partner positioning themselves directly opposite the opposing team’s net player.

-The Australian Doubles Formation is good to use when you are playing a doubles team that has gotten into a groove with their cross court returns.
+The Australian Formation is good to use when you are playing opponents that has gotten into a groove with their cross court returns.

 Similar to the I formation, the server’s partner signals to the server whether they will stay or whether they will poach after the server hits their serve with the server covering the opposite side to where the net player moves.

-The Aussie Formation is a great formation to use at the recreational level as many players won’t be used to returning against this formation so you can get a lot of free points.
+The Aussie Formation is great to use at the recreational level as many players won’t be used to returning against this formation so you can get a lot of free points.

-Just bear in mind that it is important that you and your partner are on the same page if you want this formation to work.
+Just bear in mind that it is important that you and your partner are on the same page if you want this option to work.

 - Helps to keep your opponents guessing as to where you and your partner will move